Skip to content

 Q: Do I need Go to build Terraform providers with pyvider?
 A: No. pyvider is pure Python.
 No Go toolchain required.

 Q: Can I package non-Python applications with flavorpack?
 A: Currently, flavorpack focuses on Python applications.
-Other language support is planned.
+Other language support is not available yet.

 Q: What's the difference between provide-foundation and provide-foundry?
 A: provide-foundation is the active core framework. provide-foundry may be a separate/older project.
 Use provide-foundation.